"The new generation holds that they

 Democracy and economy lives on criticism and diversity of opinions

-and is capable of dealing with them reasonably and conscientiously and not just alone with emotions.
+and is capable of dealing with it reasonably and conscientiously and not just alone with emotions.

 In forums and congresses there has always been voices of dissent.

 The person's dignity is the basis of equality.
-Inconveniences of the most diverse forms of discrimination
+Absolute inconveniences of the most diverse forms

-derive from it that split and humiliate dependent on racialist, economic, social, political, geographical
+of discrimination derive from it that split and humiliate dependent on

 These ways though don't lead to the same goal.
 If one only puts on what makes a distinction between